Someone posted this video clip is my facebook feed last night, I forget who. I watched it, thought it was cute and then I moved on.

 This girl is so trusting and secure in her connection to her truth, as it shows up for her 5 year old self, that she doesn't even 'hear' the question.
 It's a non question!

-Instead, she answers in a way that confronts (I hope!) the interviewer with the absurdity of his own conditioning but more so, the absolute simplicity of what's in her heart.
-Watch how disarming her response is.
-Watch how it changes the question asker in that moment.
-See if you notice the childlike spirit it brings out in him.
-He doesn't recover.
+Instead, she answers in a way that confronts the interviewer with the absolute simplicity of what's in her heart.
+How disarming was her response.
+It changes the question asker in that moment.
+Did you notice the childlike spirit it brings out in him?

 This is a five year old child.
 She is using a reference she is familiar with to verbalise the connection she feels and which is channeling through her, for no other reason than 1) she is open to it (that is the nature of the 5 year old self) and 2) her parents have given her no reason to deny it.